mm696626/GameCubeSTMFileGenerator/README.md

 # GameCubeSTMFileGenerator
-A tool to generate STM files for GameCube games

 ### GameCube STM File Generator
 * A tool allows you to generate STM files (the music files used in Paper Mario The Thousand-Year Door, Fire Emblem Path of Radiance, and Cubivore)